Cleardeals/Data_listing_portal/README.md

 - The UI package is shared across all applications
 - TypeScript is used for type safety
 - Tailwind CSS is used for styling
+- Environment variables are centrally managed in the root `.env` file